Lead Teacher, Adult Education

 - Redirecting students’ attention to learning

-- Utilize effective teaching strategies that provide opportunities for student learning and active engagement in the learning process.
-Meet the needs of students not making reasonable progress toward achieving school and personal goals; this may include one-on-one support, pull-out classes in other languages, and referrals to Student Services.
+- Provide opportunities for active student engagement in the learning Meet the needs of students not making reasonable progress toward achieving school and personal goals; this may include one-on-one support, pull-out classes in other languages, and referrals to Student Services.

-- Provide a safe and orderly learning environment in the classroom.
+- Provide a safe and orderly learning environment.

-- Work with Briya Coordinators to plan and prepare the supplies needed for ESL, Digital Literacy, PACT, and parenting classes.
+- Work with Briya Coordinators to plan and prepare the supplies needed for ESOL, digital literacy, Family Time, and child development classes.

-- Regularly and consistently, utilize classroom technology to enhance student education and further personal and professional goals through blended and online learning.
+- Regularly and consistently, use classroom technology to enhance student education and further personal and professional goals through blended and online learning.

-- Ensure proper use of classroom technology during class at all times (ie. No food or drink).
+- Ensure proper use of classroom technology during class at all times (e.g. no food or drink).

-Collaboration – Meet formally once a week and informally throughout the week with Associate Teacher to:
+Collaboration – Meet formally once a week and informally throughout the week with colleagues to:

 - Ensure class administrative duties are completed.